UniversalDependencies/docs/_it/dep/case.md

 mwe(Prima, di)
 ~~~

-If the head of the relation is a verb in a subordinate clause, than the correct relation is [mark]().
-If the verb is used as a noun infinitive, than <code>case</code> is the correct relation.
+If the head of the relation is a verb in a subordinate clause, then the correct relation is [mark]().
+If the verb is used as a noun infinitive, then <code>case</code> is the correct relation.

 ~~~ sdparse
 La consegna consiste in il fare ronde notturne .